Avoiding Harm to Animals At Your Animal Sanctuary

 - Advocating for, selling, or giving away fiber from residents if they’re granted specific living conditions

-- Advocating for, selling, or giving away milk from While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." if they’re granted specific living conditions
+- Advocating for, selling, or giving away milk from cows if they’re granted specific living conditions

 The Problem With Promoting Indirectly Harmful Practices

 While these practices may sometimes seem innocuous, or like a “lesser” form of exploitation, they carry significant cost to animals outside of the sanctuary.
-When a sanctuary promotes the use of animals or their products for human benefit, it perpetuates the belief that an animal’s value comes from what they can provide for humans.
+When a sanctuary promotes the use of animals or their products for human benefit, either intentionally or unintentionally, it perpetuates the belief that an animal’s value comes from what they can provide for humans.

-We understand that it can be challenging to garner support for an animal sanctuary, and that some of these actions may seem like an innocuous enough tradeoff in order to increase a sanctuary’s appeal to some visitors, but to view a resident’s inherent value in transactional terms, even indirectly, a farmed animal sanctuary risks becoming a farm.
+We understand that it can be challenging to garner support for an animal sanctuary, and that some of these actions may seem like an innocuous enough tradeoff in order to increase a sanctuary’s appeal to some visitors, but to view a resident’s inherent value in transactional terms, even indirectly or unintentionally, a farmed animal sanctuary risks becoming a farm.

 For alternative, harm-free ways to fundraise for your animal sanctuary, check out our resource here!